-EXSC 4403 Pharmacology and Exercise Performance 3 credits: 3 hours lecture
+EXSC 4403 Pharmacology and Exercise Performance

 Pharmacology and Exercise Performance is a specialized branch of pharmacology that studies the interaction between the physiological changes caused by physical activity.
 It is concerned with how drugs might affect people engaged in sports or exercise programs, including athletes and those who are overweight, unfit, disabled, or elderly.
 Its scope ranges from studying the effects of drugs on athletes in competition to examining drugs' effects on patients in cardiac rehabilitation.